qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/server.rst

 Introduction
 ============

-For an introduction to what QGIS Server is (see the :ref:`QGIS-Server-manual`).
+For an introduction to what QGIS Server is, read the :ref:`QGIS-Server-manual`.

 QGIS Server is three different things: